sixswordstudio/Education/College/0 - January 2025 - Classes/Sociology/0 - Intro to the Class.md

 ## Notes for Email to Dr. K
 * Technical note: the expandable content blocks on [this page](https://durhamcollege.desire2learn.com/d2l/le/content/602910/viewContent/8398032/View) are not expanding as expected.
-* Typo: Page 10 of the slide deck, in the title it says "how will his online class work" should be "this"
+* Typo: Page 10 of the course introduction slide deck, in the title it says "how will his online class work" should be "this"
+* Typo: Page 10 of the week 1 course content slide deck, in the first line the word "help" is missing an L.
+* The links to the fake news "social media" example is broken (the tweet was deleted.)